Solar power for your local community and savings on your electric bill.

 In New York and Virginia, the utility consolidates your community solar bill much like they do for third party supply.

 In other states, you will receive solar credits that reduce your monthly utility bill.
-Shortly thereafter, you pay Think Community Solar for the value of the solar credits received minus the subscription discount of up to 10%.
+Shortly thereafter, you pay Think Community Solar for the value of the solar credits received minus the subscription minimum discount of 5%.
 Think Community Solar will notify you of this transaction in advance of an auto payment taking place a few days later.

 We will work to connect you with a community solar project as soon as possible, however the timeline for connection will depend on your utility and availability of projects.
-As we can’t guarantee the timing or availability of a community solar project in your area, we offer the Think Enrollment Promise to provide you with confidence that we will enroll you in a project within 12 months of signing up.
+We cannot guarantee your home will be connected to a project.

 The Think Enrollment Promise commits Think Community Solar to enroll your electric utility account into a local community solar farm within 12 months of signing up, or we’ll pay you a $50 cash rebate.